gaba-tope/gaba-tope.github.io/_posts/2025-02-04-music-player.md

 Some styles are modified from the original source to make it fit into my blog.
 Below is the brief explanation.
 Mostly basic CSS.

-- The original music player displayed a small YouTube video, but I modified it to be invisible, keeping only the audio components. `width`, `height`, `visibility` of `youtube` class or `iframe` element can be modified.
+- The original music player displayed a small YouTube video, but I modified it to be invisible, keeping only the audio components. `width`, `height`, `visibility` of `youtube` class or `musiciframe` class can be modified.
 - In styles of `thumbnail` class, I set `z-index: 2;`, so that `song-name` class with `z-index: 1;` doesn't overlap with the thumbnail.
 - Images for each class was retrieved using `background: url('../images/imageName.png');`, where is the directory you'll put your icon for the music player.
 - Song name was animated using `animation: scroll 20s linear infinite;` which is accompanied by `@keyframes scroll` block.
 Also, the `z-index: 1;` was set, so that it moves under the thumbnail.